 What are cookies?

-Cookies are text files containing small amounts of information which are downloaded to your computer or mobile device when you visit a site and allow a site to recognise your device.
+Cookies are text files containing small amounts of information that are downloaded to your computer or mobile device when you visit a site and allow a site to recognise your device.

 Cookies do a lot of different jobs, such as letting you navigate between pages efficiently, remembering your preferences and generally improving the user experience.
 They can also help to ensure that the advertisements you see only are more relevant to you and your interests.